maodevops/docker-centos-systemd/README.md

 ## Branches

-Each branch in repository is used for building specific versions.
+Each branch in the repository is used for building a specific version.

 | Branch | CentOS Version | FROM Docker image tag |
 | ------ | -------------- | --------------------- |